eurekasfray/particle/doc/sketch.md

 * The style of this document was inspired by [Dick's November 1996 Working Paper C++ standards draft](http://www.csci.csusb.edu/dick/c++std/cd2/index.html).
 Concepts, ideas, and gotchas of the language are written as points called articles.
 Each article expresses a single idea about the programming language with the good intention to enhance the reading experience with simple consumable concepts.

+# Design

 ## Goals

-* My aim goal is to develop a simple, useable programming language whose core concept is based the ideas behind the assembly languages (x86 specifically).
+* My goal is to develop a simple, useable programming language whose core concept is based the ideas behind the assembly languages (x86 specifically).
 The language shall allow a programmer to build a program using three basic data types (bytes, words, and double words).
 Let's see the possibilities.

-# Design

 ## Basics

 * The constructs of the language are designed to satisfy the following requirements:

-* Turing-complete.
+* 1) Turing-complete.
 To do this, the language will need:
   - Control-flow constructs:
   - Storage manipulation: the ability to write/read values to/from objects, and the ability to get the address of an object.

-* A similarity to assembly:
+* 2) A similarity to assembly:
   - Direct addressing.
 In assembly a programmer can write directly to memory by a instruction such as

     ```